kenh108/configs/tmux/README.md

 This file makes changes to the default tmux configuration.
 This file should be located in the home directory of the relevant user (~/.tmux.conf).

+I followed this guide for most of the configuration: https://thevaluable.dev/tmux-config-mouseless/

 ### Dependencies
 - tmux
 - xclip